mcormier/tallyman/README.md

 ![Cindy with a twist] (http://mcormier.github.com/tallyman/images/cindy.gif )

-I sent an email to the owner of the site which eventually got the deadlift data fixed.
+I sent an email to the owner of the site which eventually got the deadlift data fixed, but never bothered to get the name of Cindy fixed.

 ![Cindy with a twist] (http://mcormier.github.com/tallyman/images/Cindy2.gif )